envato-archive/guide/README.md

 ### JavaScript Assets

-This app use `browserify` to bundle client-side JavaScript files.
+This app uses `browserify` to bundle client-side JavaScript files.

 To start adding new JavaScript file to the project, simply add it to `javascript/application.js`.
 Source code will be compiled to `app/assets/javascripts/guide/application` and load through `<%= javascript_include_tag "guide/application" %>`.